 “And so now Maui has become - and the state of Hawai'i - a focus point for that pent-up demand.
 We’d like to welcome them, but we also realise that we only have so many beaches.”

-Local experts say the high density of constant tourism will mean there is little reprieve for those living in the state until 2022 at the earliest.
+Local experts say the high density of constant tourism will mean there is little reprieve for those living in the state.

 How can Hawai'i work towards a more sustainable tourism framework?